9 min read

-Sugar substitutes are food additives used to sweeten foods and drinks while reducing the impact of excessive sugar intake on the body.
-Most all sugar substitutes will be either low-calorie or zero-calorie, such as stevia.
+And this is where sugar substitutes come in.
+Sugar substitutes are food additives used to sweeten foods and drinks while reducing your intake of sugar.
+Most sugar substitutes will be either low-calorie or zero-calorie, such as stevia.

 Like sugar, stevia is plant-based and all-natural.
 However, stevia is 200-300 times sweeter than sugar, which means you use a lot less to get the same benefit.

-The form of stevia popularly used in foods (like low-calorie beverages) is obtained by drying the stevia plant leaves and grounding them into either a powdered or liquid form.
-Only portions of the stevia leaf are sweet because they contain compounds called steviol glycosides, which are the parts of the plant leaves removed, purified, and used as sweetening agents.
+The most popular form of stevia used in foods (like low-calorie beverages) comes from drying the stevia plant leaves and grounding them into either a powdered or liquid form.

-- Stevia is a non-nutritive sweetener, which means it doesn't contain enough calories per serving to be considered caloric.
-As such, stevia is a zero-calorie ingredient.
-Sugar has about 16 calories per teaspoon (4 calories per gram), and all of those calories are carbohydrates.
+- Stevia is a non-nutritive sweetener: In other words, it doesn't have any calories (or at least it has so little that it's not considered caloric!).
+Sugar has about 16 calories per teaspoon (4 calories per gram).
+And all those calories are carbohydrates.

-- Stevia doesn't accumulate in the body.
-When stevia is ingested, it travels straight to the colon, broken down into steviol glucuronide.
-Eventually, this steviol glucuronide ends up in the kidneys, where it is excreted as urine.
+- Stevia doesn't accumulate in the body: Stevia travels straight to your colon where it gets broken down into steviol glucuronide.
+Eventually, this steviol glucuronide ends up in the kidneys, where it's released as urine.
 Thus, stevia is never stored in your body.
-In contrast, as we mentioned earlier, unless you can burn off the sugar you intake with exercise, it will end up stored as fat.
+It's the opposite with sugar.
+As we mentioned, unless you can burn off the sugar you intake with exercise, it will end up stored as fat.

-Given what we know about how our bodies process stevia compared to how they process sugar, stevia is a good alternative for sweetening our foods and drinks.
+Given what we know about how our bodies process stevia vs sugar, stevia is a good alternative for sweetening your foods and drinks.